 Some lenders – particularly large banks – will also require an upfront deposit to cover closing costs.
 This can be difficult for small business owners who are in a cash crunch, but it’s required for the bank to feel comfortable moving forward.
 It’s a short-term cost because it can typically be paid back at closing out of your loan proceeds.

 The real distinction among lenders is in other miscellaneous fees, such as packaging fees.
 The SBA prohibits lenders from charging processing fees, origination fees, application fees, points, brokerage fees, or bonus points.

 Generally, you can expect to pay between 4.5% – 11% in fees to process your loan, plus any additional fees your lender may charge.
-You can estimate what your own costs would be by using our SBA loan calculator.

 Qualifying for an SBA loan isn’t easy.
 The requirements are similar to what you would need for a conventional bank loan, and each lender’s qualifications are nearly identical.
 You typically need the following to qualify for an SBA 7a loan: